rakshit6432/rakshit6432/README.md

 ### Hi there, I'm [Rakshith Suvarna][website] 👋

-## I'm a Student, Developer and Programer!
+## 👨‍🎓I'm a Student, I am also a Developer and a Programer
-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m pursuing a Course Cloud Computing and Infomation Security
-- 🌱 I’m currently learning everything 🤣
+- 🌱 learning so many things
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I would like to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to code.